byte-source/star-wars/README.md

 # Welcome to Star wars!
+React and Redux based
 Star wars fun app using https://swapi.co/

 # Install
 	clone the repo